North Korea's Kim shows off banned missiles to Russian minister | Law-Order

 "The personal tour for Shoigu - and Shoigu's willingness to be photographed with Kim in the course of this tour - is evidence that Moscow is complacent with North Korea's ongoing nuclear modernization," he said.
 Kim also met Chinese Communist Party Politburo member Li Hongzhong for talks and was handed a letter from Chinese President Xi Jinping, North Korean media reported.

-The visit by Li's delegation showed Xi's commitment to "attach great importance to the DPRK-China friendship," Kim was quoted as saying by the North's KCNA state news agency, referring to the North the initial of its official name, the Democratic People's Republic of Korea.
-State media photographs showed Kim at a large flashy performance flanked by Shoigu and Li, with a backdrop that included a slogan used by the Chinese army during the Korean War vowing to "resist U.S. aggressors."
+The visit by Li's delegation showed Xi's commitment to the North Korea-China friendship, Kim was quoted as saying by the North's KCNA state news agency.
+State media photographs showed Kim at a large flashy performance flanked by Shoigu and Li, with a backdrop that included a slogan used by the Chinese army during the Korean War vowing to "resist U.S. aggressors".

+Later on Thursday, North Korea held a widely anticipated nighttime military parade in an event expected to showcase the country's latest weapons, South Korea's Yonhap news agency reported.
+Pyongyang's state media had not reported on the parade as of Thursday night.

+'NO SECRET' White House national security spokesman John Kirby said Russia's overtures to North Korea come as the Kremlin struggles to procure arms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)